25 DIY Box Turtle Habitat Ideas & Inspirations For Beginners

 18. Cozy Box Turtle Habitat With Hollow Log & Pot

-Put loose soil substrate in an oval plastic tub to create a welcoming environment for box turtles.
+Fill an oval plastic tub with loose soil substrate to build a simple box turtle environment.
 For concealing places, place a hollow log and an empty pot.

 On one side, spread some dry leaves.
 Provide a ground-level water dish for hydration while enhancing the environment with plantain lilies and other types of plants.
 Install a cover made of wired mesh as protection.